 Using advanced technology and highly specialized tools to assist with visualization and control, surgeons are able to perform minimally invasive spine surgery using smaller incisions and tubular retractors without disrupting surrounding soft tissues.
 This comes with a range of benefits for patients.

-“It minimizes collateral damage to the tissue and achieves the same goals of an open spine surgery procedure with less damage,” says Vivek Sharma, MD, an orthopaedic surgeon at UPMC Somerset and UPMC Montefiore.
+“It minimizes collateral damage to the tissue and achieves the same goals of an open spine surgery procedure with less damage,” says Vivek Sharma, MD, an orthopaedic surgeon at UPMC Somerset, UPMC Montefiore, and the UPMC Outpatient Center in Bethel Park.
 “The benefits are shorter hospital stays, less blood loss, and shorter anesthesia times so patients are able to go home faster and get back to their routine activities.”

 People who undergo minimally invasive spine surgery may have a reduced risk of developing scar tissue and adjacent segment disease, Dr. Sharma adds.
 As a result, they’re also less likely to need a repeat surgery and will experience less postoperative pain.

 “Patients should expect to have a faster recovery in the hospital,” Dr. Sharma says.
 “They usually are able to be up and around the same day of surgery with physical therapy.
 “It’s typically a one-night stay in the hospital and a return to activity levels maybe four to six weeks after.”

 Spine surgeons at UPMC Orthopaedic Care are committed to using minimally invasive methods to treat all kinds of spine, neck, and back conditions, including:

 - Herniated discs.

 Benefits and Risks of Minimally Invasive Spine Surgery

 Minimally invasive spine surgery, like most surgeries, comes with a range of possible risks and rewards.